Callee84/sourdough/README.md

 Starting with the sticky navigation bar at the top that follows the visitor down through the page for quick and easy navigation through the website.
 The navigation bar also has a hover function which highlights the current position.
 This hover-function also appears on the contact form and in the footer on the social media links.

-On the loadingpage I have added a zoom out effect on the center image.
+On the landing page I have added a zoom out effect on the center image.

+I've also added a ifram to the sourdough page with a video of how to make a sourdough starter.

 On the contact site I've put in a contact form in case any visitor need some help.
 Clicking the submit-button takes the visitor to a confirmation page named "thanks.html".